2014 Perinatal Care Recommendations

 - Discuss the use of folic acid and iron supplements.

 - Proper nutrition, exercise, weight management (review goal gestational weight gain, based on patient’s BMI)

-- Exercise: 30 minutes of moderate exercise per day.
-Counsel to avoid activities with high risk of falling or abdominal trauma
+- Thirty minutes of moderate exercise per day.
+Counsel to avoid activities with high risk of falling or abdominal trauma.

 - Continued use of seat belts during pregnancy

 - Benefits of breastfeeding for infant and mother

 - Risk factors for HIV and other sexually transmitted infections; HIV testing

 - Foods to avoid or limit

 - Environmental/occupational exposure, such as contact with cat feces, high temperatures (saunas/hot tubs, etc.), second-hand smoke

 - Personal care and hygiene with attention to specific cultural/ ethnic practices